 I think this might be the best Riga Christmas market for kids because there is also a Ferris wheel.
 When we were at the Christmas market, there wasn’t a line for the Ferris wheel.
 It wasn’t a very big one, so I didn’t feel the need to ride it.

 We saw booths selling craft items and also a few that were selling meat.
-We tasted some of the hams when we visited the Riga Central Market (more on that later) and I thought they were good.
-A lot of the stalls were already closed when we got there although it was only 5 pm on a Friday.
+We tasted some of the hams when we visited the Riga Central Market and I thought they were good.
+A lot of the stalls were already closed when we got there although it was only 5:00 pm on a Friday.

 The Way Through the Christmas Trees